Pyogenic

 Special studies

--Obtaining a serum gastrin is useful in patients with recurrent, refractory, or complicated PUD and is useful in patients with a family history of PUD to screen for Zollinger-Ellison syndrome
+patients with a family history of PUD to screen for Zollinger-Ellison syndrome

--A secretin stimulation test can be performed to distinguish Zollinger-Ellison syndrome from other conditions with a high serum gastrin, such as achlorhydria and antisecretory therapy with a proton pump inhibitor.
+with a high serum gastrin, such as achlorhydria and antisecretory therapy with

 Medical treatment